I. Introduction

 StepStone’s supply chain predominantly comprises professional service providers such as lawyers, tax consultants, accountants, and administrators, or business vendors such as information technology service providers and suppliers of office equipment.
 Given the nature of StepStone’s business as a global private markets investment firm, we believe our supply chain is low risk in respect of modern slavery and human trafficking.

-Nevertheless, StepStone conducts due diligence on its supply chain and continually seeks to improve its vendor and service provider due diligence processes, including by inquiring with respect to modern slavery and human trafficking.
-We query providers on whether they have a Modern Slavery statement, and if so, ask them to provide a copy; whether they use, and have relevant due diligence measures in place to prevent the use of, child labor, forced labor or human trafficking; and whether they have had any allegations, fines or warnings with respect to modern slavery, forced labor, child labor and human trafficking.
+Nevertheless, StepStone conducts due diligence on its supply chain and continually seeks to improve its vendor and service provider due diligence processes, including by inquiring with respect to modern slavery, human trafficking, forced labor, child labor, health and safety practices, disciplinary standards, and respect for freedom of association.
+We query providers on whether they have a Modern Slavery statement, and if so, ask them to provide a copy; whether they use, and have relevant due diligence measures in place to prevent the use of, child labor, forced labor or human trafficking or related issues; and whether they have had any allegations, fines or warnings with respect to modern slavery, forced labor, child labor and human trafficking or related issues.

 Should any instances of modern slavery be identified, we expect to take steps to work with our suppliers and vendors to remediate any issues, which may include termination of such relationship.